nicholaswilde/recipes/docs/ingredients/roasted-garlic.md

 ### Step 6

+Sprinkle a pinch of salt over the top of the garlic head.

+### Step 7

 Cover the bulb with aluminum foil.

-### Step 7
+### Step 8

 Bake at 400°F (205°C) for 30 to 40 minutes, or until the cloves are lightly browned and feel soft when pressed.

-### Step 8
+### Step 9

 Allow the garlic to cool enough so you can touch it without burning yourself.
 Use a small knife cut the skin slightly around each clove.
 Use a cocktail fork or your fingers to pull or squeeze the roasted garlic cloves out of their skins.

-### Step 9
+### Step 10

 Eat as is (I love straight roasted garlic) or mash with a fork and use for cooking.
 Can be spread over warm French bread, mixed with sour cream for a topping for baked potatoes, or mixed in with Parmesan and pasta.